Getting a Licence

 BC insurance licences are continuous and therefore don't have an expiry date, but you must submit an annual licence renewal to Council each year.

 The deadline for the annual licence renewal for all licensees is June 1st.
 If you file after June 1 and up to July 31, you will be charged a late fee.
-Any licensees who don't file before July 31 will have their licence terminated.
+Any licensees who don't file before July 31 will have their licence cancelled.

 As the licence renewal date in BC is the same for all licensees and is the same every year, licensees are not individually notified of their licence renewal deadline.
 You may receive a courtesy reminder email, but it is your responsibility to ensure you submit your annual licence renewal on time.